BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets one enemy model within range.
 The target is blasted D6" directly away from the caster and knocked Prone.
 If the target comes into contact with another model that is Strength 5 or less, it will immediately stop and both models will be knocked Prone.

-**Channelled** â€“ The initial hit is instead Strength 6 and every other model suffers instead one Strength 4 hit.
+**Channelled** — The initial hit is instead Strength 6 and every other model suffers instead one Strength 4 hit.

 #### STRENGTHEN WILL